 To ensure that the appropriate monitoring activities are conducted as required, in a timely fashion, the sourcing lead should develop a contract monitoring checklist.
-See the attached Sample Contract Monitoring Checklist as an example.
+See attached Appendix 5 - Attachment 1 PBR Checklist and Summary.

 6. Following-up on Contract Monitoring Findings: